wso2/product-microgateway/README.md

 #### Running the microgateway

 Running the WSO2 API Microgateway is a 3 step process.
-The first two steps are involved in building the executable using the toolkit and the last step is to run that executable file using the micro gateway runtime component.
+The first two steps are involved in building the executable using the toolkit and the last step is to run that executable file using the microgateway runtime component.

  1. Initializing a WSO2 API Microgateway project.
  1. Building the WSO2 API Microgateway project and creating a executable file
  1. Running the WSO2 API Microgateway distribution.

-##### Initializing a WSO2 API Microgateway project
+##### Initializing a microgateway project

-Initializing a WSO2 API Microgateway project creates the default folder structure at the location where the command is run.
+Initializing a WSO2 API Microgateway project creates the default directory structure at the location where the command is run.
-Empty `api_definitions` folder will be created inside the main folder.
+Empty `api_definitions` directory will be created inside the root project directory.
 API developer can add multiple open API definitions inside the api_definitions file and define endpoints and interceptors for the resources  by adding open API extensions.
 API developer can specify the  back end endpoint details, request and response interceptors, throttle policies, CORS config and etc using open API vendor specific extensions.

-##### Building the WSO2 API Microgateway project
+##### Building the microgateway project

 Once the project has been created, the next step is to build the project sources.
 This output of this operation is a executable file(.balx) which later provided as an input to the runtime

-##### Running the WSO2 API Microgateway
+##### Running the microgateway
-The output(.balx file) of toolkit build process is used to run the micro gateway runtime component.
+The output(.balx file) of toolkit build process is used to run the microgateway runtime component.

 #### WSO2 API Microgateway toolkit commands